johnsreid/johnsreid.github.io/commands.md

 There are a lot of commands that viewers can use in the JSR streams, so here they are in a friendly and easy-to-read format.

 ### !aboutme
 When did you create your Twitch account?
-How long have you been followiing JSR?
+How long have you been following JSR?

-### amazon
+### !amazon
 A link to some things that JSR is coveting.
 Because apparently he has to have one of these.

 ### !badger